leiyaocui/STRAP/README.md

 #### Step 1

-Download CAD120 affordance dataset from [here](https://zenodo.org/record/495570) and point annotations are stored in `./data_preprocess/CAD120/keypoints.txt`.
+Download the CAD120 affordance dataset from [here](https://zenodo.org/record/495570).
+All point annotations are stored in `./data_preprocess/CAD120/keypoints.txt`.

 #### Step 2

 Use `./datasets/CAD120/generate.py` to preprocess the dataset.
-In the meanwhile, modify the script to customize your own path.
+Meanwhile, modify the script to customize your own path.

 The dataset after preprocessing is similar to the following.